 Scale: The Size of the Vessel

-Two people can both be the Innkeeper and differ enormously in what they can receive before the system tips.
-An Innkeeper can run a small roadside inn or a grand waystation.
+Two people can both be the Fisher and differ enormously in what they can receive before the system tips.
+A Fisher can hold a small catch or a vast one.
 Scale determines how much life can arrive before center is lost.

 This explains the person who keeps returning to the same off-centered state despite real work.
-Growth involves two tasks: becoming the centered figure (moving from Guardsman to Innkeeper), and expanding the vessel so center holds under greater intensity.
+Growth involves two tasks: becoming the centered figure (moving from Gatekeeper to Fisher), and expanding the vessel so center holds under greater intensity.

 What This Means for You

 The figures give you a vocabulary for recognizing what is happening inside you.
-“I am the Guardsman right now” carries a specific meaning: the gate is shut, and the path forward is Opening.
+“I am the Gatekeeper right now” carries a specific meaning: the gate is shut, and the path forward is Allowing.
 Every off-centered figure has a corresponding centered figure and a named path between them.
 Knowing where you are is the first step toward knowing where you are headed.

 Take the Assessment →